theia-ide/theia-apps/README.md

 ### How to use `theiaide/theia` image?

 At the moment Theia is still in [the active development](https://github.com/theia-ide/theia#roadmap).
-It is recomended to use [`theiaide/theia:next`](#typefoxtheianext) image to have a look at the current state.
+It is recommended to use [`theiaide/theia:next`](#typefoxtheianext) image to have a look at the current state.

 This script pulls the image and runs Theia IDE on http://localhost:3000 with the current directory as a workspace.